AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 Here you can manage an access to your DNS server by configuring the following settings:

 - Allowed clients.
-Define which clients are permitted to use your DNS server
+Specify which clients are permitted to use your DNS server
 - Disallowed clients.
 List clients that are denied to use your DNS server
 - Disallowed domains.
 Enter domain names to wich you want to block access to your DNS server.
 Wildcards and DNS filtering rules can be also listed here